 - trouble releasing urine

-This drug may help people with early-stage Parkinson’s disease who have only mild symptoms.
+Amantadine (Symmetrel) and its extended release versions (Gocovri and Osmolex ER) may help people with early-stage Parkinson’s disease who have only mild symptoms.
+It can be helpful in people with Parkinson’s whose predominant symptom is tremor.
 It can also be combined with carbidopa-levodopa treatment in the later stages of the disease.

 Side effects include:

 - spots on the skin